RevenueMonster/revenuemonster.github.io/index.md

 - **Handle the json query request from a user to query photo name, description, filename and its orginal link from your data storage.**

 - **Take your time, it's not a race.
-Just don't make us wait too long :) Typcially candidates return their task within two weeks.**
+Just don't make us wait too long :) Typically candidates return their task within two weeks.**

 ### Bonus points for the task: